Luanderson-Mendes/Luanderson-Mendes/README.md

 ##### Passionate of technology and innovation, always looking for new knowledge, learning and evolving every day.

-- 🎂 20 year
-- ❤️ Tecnologies, Arts, Design, Games, Front-end & Back-end.
+- ❤️ Tecnologies, Arts, Design and Games.
 - 👨‍🎓 Computer Engineering & Game Design.

 ## _**GitHub Stats**_